 To decode your message, you would need to know what rotor and plug board settings were used to encrypt the message.
 The Germans accomplished this with monthly sheets – different codes for each day and they’d get a new sheet every month.
 This was the most significant problem for the allies – they had got their hands on quite a few Enigma machines, but getting the code sheets was difficult, and if they did they would only be good for the rest of the month.
 The allies focused instead of trying to crack the cipher, to eventually understand all of the German’s communications – without them knowing.

 So, how mathematically secure is Enigma?
 It’s actually quite impressive.
 First off, there’s three rotors used from the box of 5 rotors that the Enigma machine had.
 Picking those three from the 5 already has a lot of possible results:

 From there, each rotor had a starting position.
 Each rotor had 26 positions (one for each letter of the alphabet.

 Whew.
 That’s not even the big part yet.
 The plug board – which maps pairs of letters with each other before they are encrypted by the rotors, adds a significant amount of complexity.

 Well then.
 The total possible configurations of an Enigma machine?
 Multiply them all together.

 So how did the cryptographers at Bletchley Park crack the code?
-Luckily, they discovered a fatal flaw in Enigma.
+Click here to learn about Enigma's fatal flaw.